Institute for Justice: Litigation

-Commercial regulation
+Occupational licensing

 IJ opposes many kinds of business licensing.
 The organization's first case began in 1991, defending Taalib-Din Uqdah, a Washington, DC businessman who owned a salon to braid hair.
 Local authorities informed Taalib-Din that he would need a cosmetology license in order to continue operating his business.
 The institute contended that the licensing requirements did not apply to Taalib-Din's business.
 Further, the organization claimed that the licensing rules in this case were designed to protect existing businesses from competition, with the effect of reducing choice and raising prices for consumers.
 The case was dismissed in 1992, but later in that year the city council repealed the cosmetology regulations that prevented Taalib-Din from opening his business.
 While institute co-founders Clint Bolick and Chip Mellor have acknowledged the need for health, safety, and consumer protection regulations, the organization continues to litigate against what it sees as abuse.
 It has defended a variety of small business owners across the United States in similar cases involving food cart and street vendors, vendors and makers of caskets, florists, interior designers, and independent taxi drivers.
 In defending tour guide operators in Philadelphia and Washington D.C., the Institute for Justice argued that restrictions on these businesses abridged First Amendment rights.

 In 2005, the organization litigated on behalf of small wineries in California and Virginia.
 The institute's case, Swedenburg v.
 Kelly, was consolidated with Granholm v.
 Heald and considered by the Supreme Court.
 The court ruled that laws in Michigan and New York that prohibited consumers from buying wine directly from out-of-state wineries were unconstitutional.